VentureStar: Program hardware

 One of the technological barriers at the time was the hydrogen fuel tank.
 One positive was that several years later the performance requirements for such a hydrogen tank were achieved, as NASA gained more experience with cryogenic carbon fiber fuel tanks.

-September 7, 2004, Northrop Grumman and NASA engineers unveiled a liquid hydrogen tank made of carbon fiber composite material that had demonstrated the ability for repeated fuelings and simulated launch cycles.
+On September 7, 2004, Northrop Grumman and NASA engineers unveiled a liquid hydrogen tank made of carbon fiber composite material that had demonstrated the ability for repeated fuelings and simulated launch cycles.
 The tank was a simple cylinder, not the complex shape used for the X-33.
-Northrop Grumman concluded that these successful tests have enabled the development and refinement of new manufacturing processes that will allow the company to build large composite tanks without an autoclave; and design and engineering development of conformal fuel tanks appropriate for use on a single-stage-to-orbit vehicle.
+Northrop Grumman concluded that these successful tests enabled the development and refinement of new manufacturing processes that allowed the company to build large composite tanks without an autoclave; and design and engineering development of conformal fuel tanks appropriate for use on a single-stage-to-orbit vehicle.

 In fiction

 In the 2001 novella and 2015 novel Lash-Up by Larry Bond and Chris Carlson, the VentureStar prototype is converted into an armed spacecraft named Defender in order to protect US space assets from China, which is using a space gun to destroy GPS satellites.

 In John Varley's novel Red Thunder and sequels, one of the major protagonists is a former VentureStar pilot.

 In the television series Star Trek: Enterprise, an operational VentureStar spaceplane is included in the opening credits as part of the history of human spaceflight.

 In the television series Space Island One, a fleet of VentureStars resupply the titular commercial space station.

+In the 2009 science fiction film Avatar, an interstellar space ship taking the characters to and from the Alpha Centauri system is named the ISV Venture Star.